jorgecasal/Code-Repo/content/blog/express/index.md

 title: Express server
 date: "2021-03-04T22:12:03.284Z"
 thumbnail: ./express.jpg
-description: components and how to use it
+description: its components and how to use it
 ---

 ## The express server